jllegras/ngsToolsDev/README.md

 Output is a tab-separated text file.
 Each row is a site.
 Columns are: EA, EAB, FACT, (EA/EAB)+FACT, pvar; where EA is the expectation of genetic variance between populations, EAB is the expectation of the total genetic variance, FACT is the correcting factor for the ratio of expectations, (EA/EAB)+FACT is the per-site FST value, pvar is the probability for the site of being variable.

 Run with no arguments for help.
+Please note that populations must have the exact same number of sites.

 Examples:
 ```ngsTools/bin/ngsFST -postfiles pop1.sfs pop2.sfs -priorfile spectrum.txt -nind 20 20 -nsites 100000 -block_size 20000 -outfile pops.fst``` # using a 2D-SFS as prior, estimated using ngs2dSFS